prociow/sensorberg-dev.github.io/_posts/2015-04-22-Unlimited-Use-Cases-With-Action-Payload.md

 {% highlight json %}
 {
-  "title": "Save 17%"
+  "title": "Save 17%",
   "couponCode": "3A2601DD-C508-4AB5-9FD4-201B3A5361E3",
-  "message": "Show this QR code at the cashier.",
+  "message": "Show this QR code at the cashier."
 }
 {% endhighlight %}
 The **Subject** and **Body** will be used to construct the Notification.
 I use the URL *coupon://redeem* to identify this use-case.